 Iaorana Te Otea teaches students the rich Polynesian culture through the unique dances of some of the many islands.

-Japanese Student Association at UCSB is a registered campus organization aimed to raise greater awareness and appreciation of Japanese culture and traditions through events and activities.
-We are here to provide a community for those interested in taking part in our organization.
-At the same time we are proud of being a support group for our Japanese exchange students and Nikkei students who hope to reconnect with their heritage.
+Japanese Student Association at UCSB is a campus organization aimed to raise greater awareness and appreciation of Japanese culture and traditions through events and activities.
+JSA provides a community for anyone interested in taking part in the organization.
+At the same time, JSA is also a support group for Japanese exchange students and Nikkei students who hope to reconnect with their heritage.

 The Korean American Student Association is an organization that promotes Korean culture through social, political, cultural, and community events.
-At the Korean American Student Association, Korean Americans gather to bolster a sense of American heritage through serving the community such as the LA Riots commemoration and raising community awareness, spreading the ideals and values of what it means to be Korean-Americans, and creating professional and social opportunities to meet great people and build lasting connections.
+In KASA, Korean Americans and allies gather to bolster a sense of American heritage through serving the community, raising community awareness, spreading the ideals and values of what it means to be Korean-Americans, and creating professional and social opportunities to meet great people and build lasting connections.

 Nikkei Student Union is a Japanese/Japanese-American interest group here at UCSB.
 Open to all peoples of different backgrounds, views, and cultures, this club is a place of dialogue and awareness of Japanese/Japanese-American/Asian-American cultures, issues, and topics.
 We put on cultural events, community-based projects, and social gatherings.

-QAPI provides a safe space for individuals who identify as queer and Asian, and is an outlet for expressing and exploring the intersectionality of these identities.
+Members of QAPI provide a safe space for individuals who identify as queer and Asian, and is an outlet for expressing and exploring the intersectionality of these identities.

 Korean pop (K-Pop) music is a fast-growing movement whose influence is currently expanding beyond South Korea.
 Formerly a niche interest that catered to a specific fan demographic, K-Pop is quickly becoming a worldwide phenomenon.
 This export of Korean culture and entertainment is also known as the Hallyu Wave.
 As the second collegiate Hallyu organization in the United States, Seoul’d Out strives to be an exemplary community that offers members a safe, intellectually stimulating environment to discuss, critique, and participate in K-Pop fandom.
 Seoul’d Out will bring together the K-Pop community of Santa Barbara by offering fun and casual meetings that also serve as opportunities to make meaningful connections to K-Pop fans throughout the world.

-To promote Taiwanese American cultural awareness in the UCSB community and to provide unity among Taiwanese American students through social and cultural events.
+Members of the Taiwanese American Student Associate promote cultural awareness in the UCSB community and to provide unity among Taiwanese American students and allies through social and cultural events.

 The mission of Team HBV Collegiate Chapters is to educate campus and local communities about hepatitis B and liver cancer, which disproportionately affect Asian and Pacific Islanders.
 Team HBV at UC Santa Barbara is a recognized student organization at University of California, Santa Barbara.
 It is one of twenty-one Team HBV Collegiate Chapters in the United States, which together serve as the educational and outreach arms of the Asian Liver Center at Stanford University and the international Jade Ribbon Campaign.

-The Vietnamese Student Association at UCSB, aims to promote friendship and share our culture among our members and our surrounding community.
-VSA strive to enhance our cultural awareness through hosting and assisting social, cultural, and community service activities such as the annual cultural show, general meetings, outreach events, picnics, BBQ's, sports, camping trip, etc. VSA work closely with UCSB, other campuses, and surrounding communities in order to fulfill our mission statement, help out the community, and at the same time enrich our college experience
+The Vietnamese Student Association at UCSB, aims to promote friendship and share culture among VSA members, allies, and the surrounding community.
+VSA strive to enhance cultural awareness through hosting and assisting social, cultural, and community service activities, such as the annual cultural show, general meetings, outreach events, picnics, BBQ's, sports, camping trip, etc. VSA work closely with UCSB, other campuses, and the surrounding community in order to fulfill the mission statement in helping the community and enriching the college experience.